Cyprien Shyirambere, MMED

 Director of Oncology

 Butaro Cancer Center of Excellence

 Breast cancer is a major public health concern in low- and middle-income countries such as Rwanda, where women have a much higher risk of dying from their disease.
-This is due partly to delayed and late-stage diagnoses.
+This is due, in part, to delayed and late-stage diagnoses.
 By focusing on training and infrastructure, Drs.
 Shyirambere and Shulman have developed effective strategies to integrate early detection services into the health care system in rural Rwanda and reduce time to treatment.
-They are now working to expand these efforts to reach more women and shape national cancer control policy.
+They are now working to expand these efforts to reach more women with the goal of reducing preventable breast cancer deaths in Rwanda and other low-income countries and shaping national cancer control policy.

 Cyprien Shyirambere, MD is a pediatrician and currently serves as the Director of Oncology at Partners In Health Rwanda.
 He received a B.S. degree in General Medicine and Surgery and a MMed degree in Pediatrics at the National University of Rwanda, Butare, Rwanda.
 He has provided clinical care as well as administrative leadership at Butaro Cancer Center of Excellence (BCCOE) and in the Partner’s In Health national oncology program since 2013.
 He has been a key leader in the breast cancer early detection program, overseeing program implementation in Butaro and beyond.
 As a clinician focused on cancer care in Rwanda, he also has profound insights into cancer diagnosis and care in Rwanda.
 His research focus has been in examining the success and challenges facing a cancer program in rural, resource-limited areas.
 He has been working closely with Drs.
 Shulman and Pace and the Rwanda Biomedical Center since 2013 in a collaborative effort to increase breast cancer early detection in under-resourced areas of Rwanda.